raminguyen/raminguyen/README.md

 🌟 Data Visualization | Deep Learning | Prompt Engineering

-Since May 2024, all of my work has been contributed to the open-source community and also supports my advisor’s group, [Machine Psychology](https://mpsych.org/ai/) at UMass Boston.
+Since May 2024, all of my work has been contributed to the open-source AI community and also supports my advisor’s group, [Machine Psychology](https://mpsych.org/ai/) at UMass Boston led by Professor Daniel Haehn.